 - 2 1 lb. packages frozen young coconut meat, (2-3 cups thawed and drained)

-- 1/8 tsp.
+- ¼ tsp.
 Positively Probiotic mesophilic starter culture, first batch

-- 2 TB yogurt, following batches
+- 2 TB coconut mesophilic yogurt, following batches

 - Drain thawed young coconut meat in a colander and save coconut water.

 - Before the yogurt becomes tangy, it will become fluffy and expand a little.
 That is a good sign.
 Use it as a signal to taste your yogurt to see if it is tart enough.

-- Chill yogurt for 6 hours or overnight before using.
-Yogurt keeps well for two weeks.
+- Coconut mesophilic yogurt keeps well for two weeks and freezes for 3 months.
 For best results, take a small amount out and start a new batch of yogurt every week.